bislewl/zencart_shiprush_config/readme.txt

 5.)
 Load the admin, the module will self install on first pageload 6.)
 Configure the settings in your zencart admin with the setting in on your PC for the stamps program 7.)
 Test your Settings

-NOTE: The following Stamps ShipRush Files Have been modified:
-ShippingZsettings.php
-Almost Completely
-ShippingZZencart.php - Moved call to aplication_top.php so the DB is called before the ShippingZSettings.php

 Un-Installation instructions
 =============